Newton D. Baker: Later years

 For a moment that vast audience was lifted from partisan thoughts to heights from which it could have a glimpse of the promised land of peace. ...
 Not only did Mr. Baker do his best, but he made one of the best and most moving speeches heard of late in any political meeting.
 He showed himself a disciple worthy to wear his master's mantle.
 He too has the spirit of prophecy upon him.

 Later at the convention, he nominated former Governor James M. Cox of Ohio as his state's "favorite son."

 In 1928, President Coolidge appointed Baker a member of the Permanent Court of Arbitration of The Hague, and he was reappointed to another six-year term by Roosevelt in 1935.
 In 1929, President Herbert Hoover appointed Baker to the Wickersham Commission on issues relating to law enforcement, criminal activity, police brutality, and Prohibition.

 He remained active in Democratic Party affairs and was considered as a serious prospect for the Democratic nomination for President in 1932, when he declined to announce his candidacy but worked behind the scenes in the hope of being chosen if Franklin D. Roosevelt failed to win the nomination.

 Yale University awarded him an honorary Doctor of Laws in 1932.

 Baker argued before the U.S. Supreme Court as counsel for the property owner in Village of Euclid v.
 Ambler Realty Co., a landmark case that established the constitutionality of zoning laws.

 Baker served on the Board of Trustees of Johns Hopkins University beginning in 1918 and was considered for appointment as president of the institution in 1928.

 In 1936, he resigned as a member of the Cuyahoga County Democratic Committee after serving for 26 years.
+He was elected to the American Philosophical Society that same year.

 He published a lecture in pamphlet form as War in the Modern World in 1935.